davidjoshua5753/Live-Kernel-Updates/README.md

 # Live Kernel Updates
-The idea of Live Kernel updates is to reduce system downtime, which can be costly and potentially take hours.
+The idea of Live Kernel updates is to reduce system downtime by allowing use of the system even while the kernel is updating and without having to restart the system
+which can be costly and potentially take hours.
 Ideally, with this approach, the concept is simple:

 Firstly, backup old data.
 Then, move the session into swap space and RAM, then update the kernel files and finally restore user data.